-Wetsein attempted to prove their ascribe to St. Clement, as many Catholic scholars did the same, but the majority of the Protestant scholars rejected this for the following reasons:
+Many Catholic scholars attempted to prove their attribute to St. Clement, but the majority of the Protestant scholars rejected this for the following reasons:

-1. It was not mentioned by Eusebius.

-2. Their ascetic attitude is in harmony with that of the first half of the third century.

-3. The two letters differ from the genuine one of St. Clement in the mode of quoting from the New Testament.
+- 1. It was not mentioned by Eusebius. - 2.
+Their ascetic attitude is in harmony with that of the first half of the third century. - 3.
+The two letters differ from the genuine one of St. Clement in the mode of quoting from the New Testament.
 Also quotations from the Old Testament are very little compared with those of the genuine one.